consensus-shipyard/ipc/docs/running.md

 cometbft unsafe-reset-all
 ```

-If all goes well, we will see block created in the Fendermint Application log as well the Tendermint log:
+If all goes well, we will see block created in the Fendermint Application log as well the CometBFT log:

 <details>
   <summary>Application log</summary>